 With mountains that seem to rise straight up out of the ocean, trees that inexplicably cling onto cliff faces and rainforest all around, it‘s easy to fall in love with this natural wonder.
 The drama that comes with visiting Milford Sound is what draws people in year after year, and when it rains here that drama is amplified.

 Milford Sound is actually a fjord (not a sound)!
 It's also the only fjord in New Zealand accessible by road.

 2. A waterfall chaser's paradise

 Rain in Milford Sound increases the already mighty permanent waterfalls and creates hundreds of temporary ones cascading down cliff faces in a fury of power and beauty.

-The highest, most well-known and liberally photographed waterfall in Milford Sound is the Lady Bowen Falls, standing at an impressive 162m (531ft).
+The highest, most well-known and liberally photographed Milford Sound waterfall is the Lady Bowen Falls, standing at an impressive 162m (531ft).
 Not only breathtakingly beautiful, without it Milford Sound couldn’t operate as the falls are the sole source of power and water for the tiny village.
 The Lady Bowen Falls quadruples in volume during Milford’s epic storms – one of the best ways to truly enjoy the falls is to stand on the foreshore and feel the spray.

 In Maori, the falls are known as Hine Te Awa meaning ‘girl on the river’, after the lower third of the falls that resemble the plumage of the Kereru (NZ Wood Pigeon).